Sweet potato: Asia

 Shōchū, a Japanese spirit normally made from the fermentation of rice, can also be made from sweet potato, in which case it is called imo-jōchū.
 Imo-gohan, sweet potato cooked with rice, is popular in Guangdong, Taiwan and Japan.
 It is also served in nimono or nitsuke, boiled and typically flavored with soy sauce, mirin and dashi.
+In the 20th century, the sweet potato was the predominant source of energy in the traditional Okinawan diet.